Libera-Chat/libera-chat.github.io/content/_guides/webchat.md

 Use the instructions below, but replace `#libera` with your channel instead.
 If you wish for your new visitors to have a different pre-filled nick then you can replace `Guest` in the URLs with the prefix of your choice.

+Keep in mind that webchat visitors frequently don’t have accounts.
+Often it's their first time on IRC.
+If your channel has set the `+r` mode then they will not be able to join.
+You may need to reconsider the use of `+r`.
+While it is a good idea to [advise users to register](/guides/registration), if this is required it will discourage some users.

 ### Kiwiirc